zozzlethena/docs/pages/tokenomics.md

 (known as _bribes_).
 These bribes are distributed _only_ to the voters on the incentivized pool proportionally to the votes they cast.

-The bribes can be added in each epoch to _whitelisted_ tokens, before any voting is done.
+Bribes can be added in each epoch to _whitelisted_ tokens.
 Voters will earn bribes no matter when in the epoch they are added.
 Rewards not collected will accrue to future epochs.
 Rewards claim is available 24–48 hours after the snapshot.